impossibleflight/swift-query/README.md

 not just from within the SwiftUI environment.
 This lets us use saved queries from view models, reducers, background processes, etc..

-The correct use of SwiftData models in a concurrency environment is built into the library, and enforced at compile time, making it painless to adopt best practices.
+The correct use of queries in a concurrency environment is built into the library, and enforced at compile time, making it painless to adopt best practices.